 Students have the opportunity to take dual-credit online classes.
 We partner with Grand Canyon University and Concordia University - Wisconsin.
 These classes count for high school credit as well as earning college credit.
 The college credit is transferable to most all colleges and universities.
 Students may choose part of their school day to work on these classes.
 Taking college classes in high school instills a college-like responsibility with their coursework.

-Through GCU, students may take a variety of classes for only $210 per class plus $85 digital course materials fee per course.
-They will earn 4 college credits per class.
+Through GCU, students may take a variety of classes and earn 4 college credits per class.
 Classes include many basic General Ed classes like Accounting, Psychology, College Algebra, Economics, Criminal Justice, and more.
 Courses usually last 7-9 weeks, allowing students to take multiple classes per semester.

 Our partnership with Concordia-Wisconsin, students may take advantage of a similar dual-credit program.
-Classes are $200 per credit, and our students have access to their online courses for only $50 per credit.
 CUW online classes include Sociology, Psychology, Accounting, Marketing, Computer Science, and more.
 Classes are 15 weeks long and follow the semester schedule of Concordia University.

 A third option is to take classes through Colorado Christian University.
-Courses offered through CCU include AP Literature, AP Language, and US History.
-Classes from CCU are $200 per class and worth a total of 3 college credits.
+Courses offered through CCU include AP Literature, AP Language, and US History - all taught in the classroom!
 Registration is open until October 15th for fall semester classes and February 28th for spring semester classes.

 Many students choose college courses over AP classes because

 Lutheran High School offers a handful of AP classes in math, English, and history.
 Some colleges still recognize AP classes for credit if students receive a high enough score on the AP subject test.